t-unit/JSONPlaceholder/README.md

 ## The Good

- Working with the new Swift 4 KVO and `Coding` API worked very well.
-Nice to finally doing JSON parsing without a 3rd party library.
+ Playing around with the new Swift 4 `KVO` and `Coding` API worked very well.
+Nice to finally do JSON parsing without a 3rd party library.
  This was also the first time I worked with `XCTWaiter`.

 ## The Bad